Student loans. Ahhhh. Do those words make you cringe? If so, you’re not alone.

 While these concepts are great in theory, practical applications are equally important.
 Here’s a personal story as it relates to student loans …

 Frugality and hard work ethic are a core part of my DNA.
 I started working at an early age and have always been a “saver”.
 Generally speaking, my parents had white-collar positions with good pay and we always lived within our means.
 They saved for retirement and even set aside college funds for me and my older sister.
 My parents had those necessary yet uncomfortable conversations about financing college, and they laid clear expectations from the beginning.

 When researching college, going to an in-state public university was the least expensive option; my parents would have covered the full cost if I went this route.
 However, I yearned to get out of my hometown and wanted to attend a smaller private school.
 Fortunately, I was offered a scholarship worth about ½ the starting tuition cost.
 The scholarship plus my parents’ support meant I was on the hook for the rest … about $15k in total student loans.

 It took a lot of perseverance, but part-time work throughout college allowed me to pay off student loans while in school!
 I graduated from undergrad debt-free and immediately entered the workforce full-time.

 Even though your kids are older, you have more influence than you think.
 Sit down and have the tough conversations NOW because the decision to take on student loan debt DOES matter.

 Want a personalized plan to pay some of your kid’s higher education cost or reach other financial goals?
-Hiring a fee-only financial planner can help.
+Hiring a fee-only financial planner who only makes recommendations in your best interest can help.
 Schedule an initial, free consult here.